-The Air Force Does Not In general, the military services operate UAS using two different Have a Plan in Place to operational concepts.
-For example, Army and Marine Corps units Address Near-Term Risks primarily conduct UAS operations through a line-of-sight operational to Communications concept.
-As depicted in figure 1, UAS are launched, operated, and landed in this concept nearby the ground units that they support and are Infrastructure controlled by a ground station that is also nearby.
+In general, the military services operate UAS using two different operational concepts.
+For example, Army and Marine Corps units primarily conduct UAS operations through a line-of-sight operational concept.
+As depicted in figure 1, UAS are launched, operated, and landed in this concept nearby the ground units that they support and are controlled by a ground station that is also nearby.